 • Cultural Immersion: Engage with local indigenous culture, from bear viewing with the Klahoose Nation to visits to cultural centers and offbeat places like Billy Proctor's.

-Board vessel and cruising to anchorage in the Broughton Archipelago.
-Hike to spectacular view.
+Day 1: Board vessel and cruising to anchorage in the Broughton Archipelago.
+Optional evening kayak, sundowner and welcome dinner.

-Exploring the cascades and waterways of the Discovery Islands and back channels.
-Shore trips to explore life in this region — beaches, culture site.
+Day 4: Exploring the cascades and waterways of the Discovery Islands and back channels.
+Shore trips to explore life in this region—beaches, culture site.
 Kayaking.
 Aft deck barbecue and bubbly.

-Exploring spectacular Toba Inlet, a fjord that cuts 35 kilometres into the Coast Mountains.
+Day 5: Exploring spectacular Toba Inlet, a fjord that cuts 35 kilometres into the Coast Mountains.
 Shore trips to explore the nature of estuary meadows and the coastal rainforest.
-Visit with our friends from the Klahoose Nation’s viewing stands where grizzly bears fish salmon at several sites along the river.
-Island anchorage.
+Looking for late season bears.

-Exploring Desolation Sound — by kayaking, small boats, walks, on sites such as Prideaux Haven, the Redonda Islands.
+Day 6: Exploring Desolation Sound—by kayaking, small boats and walks, at sites such as Prideaux Haven and the Redonda Islands.

 Note that as with all expedition cruises, the itinerary may change based on weather, wildlife activity, and interests of the guests.
 This itinerary is to give you a general idea of the trip.